PI General Rights & Responsibilities

 Personal Protective Equipment & Hazard Assessment

 Each supervisor shall assess the workplace to determine if hazards are present, or are likely to be present, which necessitate the use of personal protective equipment (PPE).
-The tool for research Principle Investigators to conduct and document this assessment is called the Laboratory Hazard Assessment Tool, or LHAT (link below).
+The tool for research Principle Investigators to conduct and document this assessment is called ASSESSMENT (link below).

-Upon completing the Hazard Assessment portion of LHAT, PI’s should invite their group members to log into their LHAT group.
+Upon completing the Hazard Assessment, PI’s should invite their group members to log into their ASSESSMENT group.
 These group members will be walked through a process which will ultimately issue them the required PPE at no cost, as well as document its issuance.

 Chemical Hygiene & Management